-Since military units have on-site expertise of building conditions, they should be the first to notice any irregularity and report it to the DPW; but there are many other inspections that take place beyond the assignment and termination inspections of modules/sleeping rooms/spaces.
+Since military units have on-site expertise of building conditions, they should be the first to notice any irregularity and report it to the DPW; but there are many other inspections that take place beyond the assignment and termination inspections of modules/sleeping rooms/spaces (i.e., routine maintenance inspections, BOM, health and safety inspections).
 These inspections and the reports they generate, provide the best opportunity for situational awareness of the condition of barracks.
-All stakeholders have a role in the data that is submitted, what is reported, the format of the report, and what is done with the information that is reported.
+All stakeholders have a role in data submission, data that is submitted, what is reported, the format of the report, and what is done with the information that is reported.
 These inspections and documents can help formulate the pieces of the Annual Work Plan (AWP) and Long-Range Work Plan that pertain to UH and can also assist in the development of any major M&R projects.